On a priori estimates and existence of periodic solutions to the modified Benjamin-Ono equation below $H^{1/2}(\mathbb{T})$: Proof of new regularity results for the mo di fied Ben ja min- O no equation

-As typical for the construction of solutions we prove a priori estimates for smooth solutions first.
-In the second step we use a compactness argument to construct solutions.
-For this we will use a smoothing effect in the energy estimates.
-Our first aim is to prove the following proposition: \begin{proposition} Let $s >1/4$ and $u_0 \in H^{\infty}(\T)$.
-There is a constant $\mu_s > 0$ depending on $s$ and a function $T=T(s,\Vert u_0 \Vert_{H^s})$ so that we find the estimate
+As typical for the construction of solutions, we prove a priori estimates for smooth solutions first.
+In the second step, we use a compactness argument to prove existence of solutions.
+For this, we will use a smoothing effect in the energy estimates.
+In the context of short-time norms, this strategy was previously followed in \cite{GuoOh2018}, where the arguments were given in the context of the cubic nonlinear Schr\"odinger equation.
+As argued in Section \ref{section:Notation}, it is enough to consider initial data with vanishing mean.
+This will be implicit in the following.
+Our first aim is to prove the following proposition: \begin{proposition} Let $s >1/4$ and $u_0 \in H_{\mathbb{R}}^{\infty}(\T)$.
+There is $T=T(s,\Vert u_0 \Vert_{H^s})$ such that we find the estimate